Monday, August 1, 2016 - 4:15pm

-In an effort to expand the opportunity for bowhunters to harvest more deer within Oak Mountain State Park near Birmingham, hunt dates will be scheduled from November 1, 2015, through January 31, 2016.
-Hunt dates will be weekday only with the exception of three weekends in January 2016.
-Those dates are January 9-10, January 16-17 and January 23-24.
+To expand the opportunity for bowhunters to harvest more deer within Oak Mountain State Park near Birmingham, hunt dates are scheduled from November 1, 2016, through January 31, 2017.
+Hunt dates will be weekday only with the exception of three weekends in January 2017.
+Those dates are January 14-15, January 21-22 and January 28-29.
 The program was designed by the Alabama State Parks Division, the Alabama Wildlife and Freshwater Fisheries Division (WFF) and Bowhunters of Alabama (BHA) in an effort to maximize hunter opportunity and simplify the deer management process within the park.

-The Oak Mountain hunting format is modeled on other urban deer control programs across the United States.
-The number of deer harvested during the hunts has helped control the deer population within the park.
-Last year 44 deer were harvested during the hunts (38 does and 6 bucks).
+The Oak Mountain hunting format is modeled on other urban deer control programs across the United States and the number of deer harvested met the goal of further reducing the herd.
+Last year 45 deer were harvested during the hunts (36 does and 9 bucks).

 Wildlife experts point to Oak Mountain State Park as a textbook case of how deer tend to multiply in numbers greater than their habitat can support unless controlled through regulated hunting.
 Past herd health checks and necropsy confirmed the presence of parasites and disease due to overpopulation.
 After consulting with state wildlife biologists and in consideration of scientific research data, regulated archery hunts were established in 2004 to control the Oak Mountain State Park herd.